Dear R eaders:

 Vermont survey report

-met, lies on the naked ledges on a high
+the naked ledges on a high hill on the

-hill on the farm of Jonathan Dix, in the
+farm of Jonathan Dix, in the west part

 Mountains (a highly micaceous gneiss),